Southern Decadence: Opposition

+A 2018 Vice News documentary hosted by Jamali Maddix featured prominent American Christian street preacher Ruben Israel and his Bible Believers group, which publicly protests Southern Decadence.
+The group often yells slurs at and harasses attendees.

 Cancellations

 Hurricane Katrina

 In the year 2005, that year's edition of Southern Decadence was officially cancelled in the wake of safety precautions against Hurricane Katrina.
-However, a very small group of residents who still remained in the French Quarter celebrated the event anyway.
+However, a small group of residents who still remained in the French Quarter celebrated the event anyway.
 An abbreviated parade took place in the French Quarter with some two dozen participants.
 Most were French Quarter hold-outs; there were also at least a couple of people who had to wade in through flooded streets from other neighbourhoods to get there.
 As the city was officially being evacuated at the time, a police officer at first attempted to stop the small observation of tradition, but one of the participants was able to produce the parade permit issued pre-Katrina showing it was a scheduled legal event, and the small procession was allowed to continue.
 National media reporters noted the event.
 It was the first parade in New Orleans after the hurricane, the most recent previous New Orleans parade having been the Krewe of OAK "Midsummer Mardi Gras" parade the night before the city's mandatory evacuation.

 With the theme "Southern Decadence Rebirth", the event rebounded in 2006, attracting near-normal crowds.

 In 2007, the Bourbon Street Extravaganza, annually hosted by Napoleon's Itch, saw Deborah Cox, Fredrick Ford, Jeanie Tracy and Mat Jordan headline the festival.

 Hurricane Gustav

 Due to the approach of Hurricane Gustav in 2008 and a mandatory evacuation notice, some events on Saturday and all official Southern Decadence events after Sunday, August 31 midday were cancelled that year.
 As a result of Sunday's parade being cancelled, the 2008 Southern Decadence Grand Marshals, Paloma (Samson Utley) and Tittie Toulouse (Gary Delaune), returned for 2009.
 However, as was the case with 2005, a small group of French Quarter residents still celebrated the 2008 event anyway with an "unofficial" parade taking place once again in the French Quarter.
-That parade had some two-dozen participants, just like three years earlier.
+This parade had some two-dozen participants, just like three years earlier.

 With the theme "Hurricane: This Year, They Blow Back", the event once again rebounded as a whole in 2009, attracting near-normal crowds.

 COVID-19 pandemic

 In the year 2020, that year's edition of Southern Decadence was officially cancelled in the wake of the COVID-19 pandemic.
 The following year's edition was also cancelled in 2021 due to continued concerns surrounding the COVID-19 pandemic, plus the effects of Hurricane Ida on South Louisiana.

-Southern Decadence returns for 2022 on Labor Day weekend.
-The dates are Thursday, September 1 through Monday, September 5.